felixkosmalla/unity-vive-reality-mapper/readme.md

 ![alt text](docs/calibration.jpg "Calibrate")

 Make sure you setup your vive in standing/moving mode.
 Also be sure that *Vive_controller_enabled* is checked.
 Then by pointing the charging socket of your controller at the calibration point, press the trigger.
 A short vibration will indicate that the press was registered. **Important** Rember the order ;)
-After that, the Vive Space should rotate in shift so that your VE matches the reality.
+After that, the Vive Space should rotate and shift so that your VE matches the reality.
+This would be a good opportunity to save the calibration spheres using the context menu of the script.

+##Known issues
+* Whenever you unplug the vive, a recalibration is necessary.